stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 Here is a list of the typical assignments and activities that we will do each week:

-- Before we meet to discuss a reading as a class, each of you will carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.
+- Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

 -   As you read, I ask that you [annotate](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions